probot/probot.github.io/docs/development.md

 # Developing a Plugin

 To develop a Probot plugin, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
+Probot uses the `async/await` keywords, so Node.js 7.6 is the minimum required version.

 ## Generating a new plugin